danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

         # Return the sessionmaker class and the engine
         return s, e

+Usernames and passwords should not be visible in code for security purposes and manually entering them each time they are required can be tedious and not feasible for automated processes.
+We can use encrypted username and passwords with the help of a Python module called *Fernet* within the *cryptography* package.
+The function *write_key* will generate a key and save it to a key file.
+The *load_key* function will read the key from the key file and the *encrypt* function will use that key to encrypt the data in our target file.
+We can use the the *write_key*, *load_key* and the *encrypt* functions to encrypt text files containing usernames and passwords.
+The *decrypt* function is used to to decrypt the data from the encrypted file using the same key we retrieved from the *load_key* function.
+This way, we can retrieve the username and password and store them in variables.
+For more information on how to use Fernet, you can refer to this link: [Fernet (symmetric encryption)](https://cryptography.io/en/latest/fernet/#cryptography.fernet.Fernet.generate_key).

+        from cryptography.fernet import Fernet

+        def write_key(path, key_file):

+            """
+            Generates a key and saves it into a file.

+            Parameters:
+            path (str): The directory path where the key file will be saved. key_file (str): The name of the file (including extension) to save the key.
+            """

+            # Generate a new cryptographic key using Fernet
+            key = Fernet.generate_key()

+            # Open a file in binary write mode to save the key
+            with open(path + key_file, "wb") as key_file:
+                # Write the generated key to the file
+                key_file.write(key)

+            key_file.close()

+        def load_key(path, key_file):

+            """
+            Loads a cryptographic key from a specified file.

+            Parameters:
+            path (str): The directory path where the key file is located. key_file (str): The name of the file (including extension) from which to load the key.

+            Returns:
+            bytes: The cryptographic key read from the file.
+            """

+            # Open the specified key file in binary read mode and return its contents
+            with open(path + key_file, "rb") as key_file:
+                return key_file.read()

+        def encrypt(path, filename, key):

+            """
+            Encrypts a file using the provided cryptographic key.

+            Parameters:
+            path (str): The directory path where the file is located. filename (str): The name of the file to be encrypted. key (bytes): The cryptographic key used for encryption.
+            """

+            # Create a Fernet cipher object using the provided key
+            f = Fernet(key)

+            # Open the specified file in binary read mode
+            with open(path + filename, "rb") as file:
+                # Read all file data into memory
+                file_data = file.read()

+            # Encrypt the file data using the Fernet cipher
+            encrypted_data = f.encrypt(file_data)

+            # Open the same file in binary write mode to overwrite it with the encrypted data
+            with open(path + filename, "wb") as file:
+                # Write the encrypted data back to the file
+                file.write(encrypted_data)

+        def decrypt(path, filename, key):

+            """
+            Decrypts a file using the provided cryptographic key.

+            Parameters:
+            path (str): The directory path where the file is located. filename (str): The name of the file to be decrypted. key (bytes): The cryptographic key used for decryption.

+            Returns:
+            str: The decrypted file data as a UTF-8 string.
+            """

+            # Create a Fernet cipher object using the provided key
+            f = Fernet(key)

+            # Open the specified file in binary read mode
+            with open(path + filename, "rb") as file:
+                # Read the encrypted data from the file
+                encrypted_data = file.read()

+            # Decrypt the encrypted data using the Fernet cipher
+            decrypted_data = f.decrypt(encrypted_data)

+            # Convert the decrypted bytes to a UTF-8 string and return it
+            return str(decrypted_data, 'utf-8')

 *clear_table* will pass a session instance and database table name.
 The table is cleared using a *TRUNCATE* DDL SQL statement and committing the transaction through our session.